pekue/VagrantTYPO3/README.md

 Vagrant Config for TYPO3 Flow Development
 =========================================

-My default Linux box for PHP development with [TYPO3 Flow](http://flow.typo3.org/) (but should work with other PHP stuff, too).
+Disclaimer:
+This is a fork of git://github.com/mrimann/VagrantTYPO3Flow.git heavily inspired by his works (including the .md file) and just some minor changes to PHP Version and NginX Version shiped with it.

+I played around with https://puphpet.com for a little while, but reached the point where it would have required to much work to proceed further, although I reached my main goal, a prove of concept pretty fast.

+Those of you who know me personaly know that I like to keep my dev environments slim, and bleeding edge.
+That's why I forked Marios repo do get a shipable product.
+The Box is setup for TYPO3.Flow development with all necessary components configured to get you up and running in a bliz.

-The usual approach (ok, seen more-often than mine) is to have one Vagrant based system per project.
-While that makes perfectly sense in many situations, I needed something different: I'm working on many smaller projects during my spare-time and based on that, my Vagrant setup suffices the following requirements:
+The usual approach (ok, seen more-often than this) is to have one Vagrant based system per project.
+While that makes perfectly sense in many situations, I needed something more convinient: I'm working on a lot of projects, often sandboxing proof of concepts, my Vagrant setup suffices the following requirements:

-- I need to be able to work offline, e.g. in the train
+- I need to be able to work offline
 - I want a minimum overhead for creating a new "site" or virtual host
 - I prefer the GUI Git client ([Tower](http://www.git-tower.com/)) over the command line - so the project files shall remain locally on the host system
 - I want a documented and recoverable setup of the VM

 For that I thought of a solution based on Apaches *vhost_alias" module, which allows me to call whatever domain name I want - and it will be dynamically mapped locally.
-E.g. for a request for "example.com", Apache will look in the document-root at "/var/www/example.com" - without having to declare that in a vHost directive for each new project.
+E.g. for a request for "example.com", without having to declare that in a vHost directive for each new project.
 Just let the DNS or hosts file point to the IP of the Vagrant box and you're ready to go.
 The subdirectory "vHost" of this repository is mounted as /var/www in the guest OS.

 Installation:
 -------------